joshebrani/Defend-My-Food/README.md

 # Defend My Food

-* Tower Defense Game where players must place their defenders on the board to protect the ramen from attackers.
+* Tower Defense Game where players must place their defenders on the board with a click of the mouse (or tap on a phone) to protect the ramen from attackers.

 [Live Site](https://joshebrani.github.io/Defend-My-Food/)

 ![Alt Text](https://media.giphy.com/media/riMEEvjevjXddW0tZG/giphy.gif)

+## Teachnologies Used

+* Canvas
+* JavaScript
+* Webpack
+* HTML
+* CSS

+## Brief Overview

+Defend My Food, hosted on github, uses the Canvas API to create a game board where the game is played, with instructions and background styling done using HTML and CSS.

 <!-- ## Background and Overview